vitality-data-center/environmental_factors/README.md

 #### air pollution indicators (from European Environment Agency https://www.eea.europa.eu/)
 Total 4 air pollution indicators are generated: NO2 (1000m x 1000m), PM25 (1000m x 1000m), PM10 (1000m x 1000m), NOx (2000m x 2000m).
-For pc4, their values are the average values of all cells in each pc4.
+For pc4 and each type of air pollution, their values are the average values of all cells in each pc4.
-For pc6, their values are the average values of all cells in the buffer around pc6 centroid.
+For pc6 and each type of air pollution, their values are the average values of all cells in the buffer around pc6 centroid.
 <img width="600" height="700"  src="https://github.com/vitality-data-center/environmental_factors/blob/master/images/air.png" />